 It was first proposed by the Indian Prime Minister Narendra Modi in India during his speech at the United Nations General Assembly on 27 September 2014.
 Where he suggested that an International Day of Yoga should be observed internationally.
 Thus making it the first international day recognized by the UN.

-The International Day of Yoga is dedicated to showcasing the benefits of yoga and increasing its visibility worldwide.
+World yoga day is dedicated to showcasing the benefits of yoga and increasing its visibility worldwide.
 This year, with the theme of international yoga day, is “Yoga for well-being,” we hope to reach beyond yoga practitioners and yoga centers to engage with people from all walks of life in regular, mindful practice.

 Yoga can help you find inner strength, connection with others, and an overall sense of wellness.
 But aside from the physical benefits of Yoga, there are also numerous mental health benefits.

-“Yoga for well-being” underlines the importance of imparting Yoga beyond physical activity, making it accessible for individuals from all walks of life.
+“Yoga for well-being” underlines the importance of imparting Yoga beyond physical activity, making it accessible to individuals from all walks of life.
 It thereby recognizes the original intention behind this significant tradition – of being a means to holistic well-being and healthy living.

 Yoga is a true blessing of nature.
 It helps to achieve a happy, healthy, and prosperous life.
-The practice of Yoga brings divine benefits that transform our lives & makes them wholesome full of love, compassion, forgiveness & joyful enthusiasm.
+The practice of Yoga brings divine benefits that transform our lives & makes them wholesome and full of love, compassion, forgiveness & joyful enthusiasm.
 It brings revolutionary changes in body & mind, which benefits us in this lifetime and our future generations.